NVIDIA/spark-rapids/docs/compatibility.md

 Another limitation of the GPU JSON reader is that it will parse strings containing floating-point values where Spark will treat them as invalid inputs and will just return `null`.

-### json options
+### JSON options

-Below are some of the options that are supported by the plugin with minor differences when compared to Spark:
+Spark supports passing options to the JSON parser when reading a dataset.
+In most cases if the RAPIDS Accelerator sees one of these options that it does not support it will fall back to the CPU.
+In some cases we do not.
+The following options are documented below.

 - `allowNumericLeadingZeros`  - Allows leading zeros in numbers (e.g. 00012).
-Spark throws exception when the option is set as false whereas plugin always strips off the leading zeros.
-- `allowUnquotedControlChars` - Allows JSON Strings to contain unquoted control characters.
-This matches with Spark's behavior.
+By default this is set to false.
+When it is false Spark throws an exception if it encounters this type of number.
+The RAPIDS Accelerator strips off leading zeros from all numbers and this config has no impact on it.

+- `allowUnquotedControlChars` - Allows JSON Strings to contain unquoted control characters (ASCII characters with value less than 32, including tab and line feed characters) or not.
+By default this is set to false.
+If the schema is provided while reading JSON file, then this flag has no impact on the RAPIDS Accelerator as it always allows unquoted control characters but Spark reads these entries incorrectly as null.
+However, if the schema is not provided and when the option is false, then RAPIDS Accelerator's behavior is same as Spark where an exception is thrown.

 ## Regular Expressions